mmcelwee8002/Code-Quiz-challenge-4-MM/README.md

 A website is challange #3 for bootcamp so it is an assignment It is the start of a password generator that I will use to showcase my development skills.

-The purpose is the generate a quiz
+The purpose is the generate a quiz that has a countdown and can store high score

 ## Built With